shiham-jamaldeen/Challenge05/README.md

   **Note**: Any previously entered events will appear in the calendar, even when the page is refreshed or reloaded.

 ## Improvements and further work
-* Ability to clear all saved event and appointments
+* Ability to clear all saved events and appointments